Talati and Panthaky

 Talati and Partners LLP (TPA) is a Parsi Indian architecture and interior design firm based in Mumbai.
-The company was founded in 1975 by "Noshir D Talati" and "Nozer Panthaky".
-One of the oldest architecture firms in India, over the years TPA has grown considerably and has diversified its service offering to Project Management, Construction Supervision and Urban Design.
+Founded in 1975 by Noshir D Talati and Nozer Panthaky, TPA has diversified its service offering over the years to project management, construction supervision and urban design.
 The company is involved in residential and commercial projects, retail and entertainment centers, universities, airports and hospitals.

-There are over 300 employees at Talati and Partners and the company is currently involved in work around India and the Middle East of approximately 45 million square feet.
+TPA has over 300 employees and is currently involved in projects in India and the Middle East of approximately 45 million square feet.